CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 You have to feel it.
 If the helmet pushes you somewhere, it is probably not the best option for you.
 The National Highway Traffic Safety Administration also recommends double-checking the following:

-Modern bike helmets have adjustable side straps, chin straps, and dial fit (or its modern-self adjusting alternatives).
-You can adjust them all so the helmet won’t be too loose or tight.
+Modern bike helmets have adjustable side straps, chin straps, and dial fit (or modern-self-adjusting alternatives).

 Design & Aerodynamics